romuloleitao/breaking-bad-cast/README.md

-App made with React that shows Breaking Bad cast - https://breakingbadcast.vercel.app/
+It is possible to see the application at this address: https://breakingbadcast.vercel.app/ App made with React that shows Breaking Bad cast.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).